 Some people did receive assistance with meals, but this was usually in a 'reablement' form and staff assisting them to be independent.
 Staff told us that they would ensure that people had access to their food and drink before they left the person's home.
-They added that if they had any concerns that someone was not eating properly they would speak with their manager so that they could speak with other health care professionals and get help and advice if needed.
-Feedback included, "They help me to heat my dinner in the microwave, I am managing to do more myself," and, "They did assist with my breakfast, but I can now do that myself."
+They added that if they had any concerns that someone was not eating properly they would speak with their manager so that they could contact other health care professionals and get help and advice if needed.
+Feedback from people included, "They help me to heat my dinner in the microwave and always make sure I have access to a drink before they leave." and, "I can get my breakfast myself but the staff always ask if I can manage."

-People had been supported to maintain good health, access healthcare services and receive on- going support.
+People had been supported to maintain good health, access healthcare services and receive on-going support.
 The manager told us that they worked in partnership with other agencies and this included, Age UK, the falls prevention team and Health watch.
-They also have a number of health care professionals who are employed by the service which includes a physiotherapist, occupational therapist and a qualified nurse.
+They also had a physiotherapist employed by the service this meant that people did not have to wait for a referral process to take place.
 Staff confirmed that referrals were put through for equipment to Occupational Therapists, if it was identified that people needed additional equipment to support them with their care needs.
 Where areas of concerns had been identified by the assessment and reviewing staff, they had made appropriate referrals so that extra support could be gained.
 Staff told us that when they noticed a change in someone's health or if their needs changed they reported it to the office or call an emergency service.